What is Sports Medicine?

 - Muscle contusions (bruises)

-Who Can Treat My Sport Injury
+Who Is Qualified To Treat My Sport Injury

-Treatment of Sports-Related Injuries
+Treatment Options For Sports-Related Injuries

 The goal of treatment is to heal and rehabilitate injuries so patients can quickly return to their athletic activities.
 Treatment for these conditions can involve surgery, orthotics, physical therapy and rest.